lawrenceting/lawrenceting.github.io/_drafts/2014-04-25-ExpressCard-USB.md

+---
+layout: post
-Title: ExpressCard USB on MacBook Pro Late 2008
+title: ExpressCard USB on MacBook Pro Late 2008
 Date: 2014-04-25 08:41
+---

 Install ExpressCard USB on MacBook Pro Late 2008, cost around $10, get it cheaply on ebay or amazon. add an extra USB 3.0 port, faster than USB 2.0